QinHE325/django-jobee/README.md

 This a full stack web app that allows user to browser, search and filter job postings as well as post and manage their own job openings.
 The back end is built by `Django` and `Django Rest Framework`, and the frontend is based on `Next.js`.

 ### Installing
+* How to install packages for the frontend
 ```
-// install packages for the front end
+cd frontend
 npm install
 ```